GabrielJean/GabrielJean/README.md

 ### Welcome to my Github profile

-I'm an IT guy who loves learning about everything.
+I'm an IT guys who loves automation.
 My focus is primarily around devops stuff and I'm always looking at how I can improves the life of people around me using tech.

+Here you will find all sort of stuff I'm learning about and I hope you'll find something to your liking.

 <!--
 **GabrielJean/GabrielJean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.